Mental health issues through the decades: What you need to know

 In your 50s, stress, depression, and anxiety still present as issues.

 Menopause is a major mental—and physical—health concern for women in their 50s.
-The average age that women transition through menopause in Canada is 51.5 years and a lot of the symptoms can impact their mental health.
-The fluctuations and eventual loss of estrogen can have a negative impact on your mental well-being and can cause sleep disturbances, cognitive decline, and depressive symptoms.
+The average age that women transition through menopause in Canada16 is 51.5 years and a lot of the symptoms can impact their mental health.
+The fluctuations and eventual loss of estrogen17 can have a negative impact on your mental well-being and can cause sleep disturbances17, cognitive decline18, and depressive symptoms17.

 Mental health in your 60s